A guide for buying a Diamond

 ADVICE:- The carat weight of a diamond usually dictates its size and thus refers to the most physical or easily seen property of a diamond.
 However consumers need to be careful that a diamond has not been cut too thick, just to reach a certain weight as this compromises the fire and brilliance of the diamond.
 Ellisons and Cahoons Jewellers are careful to properly list all of our carat weights and stock diamonds of an ideal and as close to an ideal spread as possible, whilst still delivering value to their customers.

 Some jewellers can use the term “Total Carat Weight”.
-This denotes the combined weight of all diamonds within the jewellery setting and sounds more impressive.
+This denotes the combined weight of all diamonds within the jewellery setting/ring and sounds more impressive.
 However it is the individual weight of the stones that will influence the price much more than the total carat weight.
 For example, a 1.00ct 3-stone ring will cost much less than a 1.00ct Solitaire (single stone) ring using Diamonds of the same quality.
 This is because the larger the individual diamond, the more rare it is and consequently more valuable.

 Certificates serve as a blueprint to display the exact dimensions of a diamond in terms of weight, cut and quality.
 They are not proof of a diamond’s value, yet do verify the qualities that determine its value.